Kerry Blue Terrier vs Keeshond: Complete Comparison (2026)

 Health and Lifespan Comparison

 Kerry Blue Terrier has a typical lifespan of 12-15 years, while Keeshond lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Kerry Blue Terrier is predisposed to Neurological Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Keeshond faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Keeshond faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Kerry Blue Terrier has 3 documented predispositions compared to 2 for Keeshond, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health